Coronavirus: What we’re doing to protect people

 That perfectly describes us.

-Every member has the right-at-hand convenience of a bottle and rag to clean before and after using the equipment.
-We also have best-in-class washing and drying machines that are solely here for us to continuously wash and dry the rags from the machines.
+Every member has the right-at-hand convenience of a bottle and microfiber to clean before and after using the equipment.
+We also have best-in-class washing and drying machines that are solely here for us to continuously wash and dry the microfiber from the machines.

 There are two hand-sanitizing stations on the workout floor.
 We have a total of four plumbed sinks to be used for handwashing.